slimelime/shell-operator/README.md

 ## How it works

+The shell operator is a binary that you copy into your docker image.
+You can then copy or install any other depedencies and scripts you want to run for a change to Kubernetes objects.
+Once your docker image is deployed it will execute the shell operator binary and get the configuration you set to execute your shell scripts whenever the object you specify changes in the Kubernetes API Server.

-To use this operator you create a new project with a Dockerfile that contains everything you need for your operator use.
+To use this operator framework you create a new project with a Dockerfile that contains everything you need for your operator to use.
 Just add the Shell Operator Docker image as a separate multistage `FROM` image and copy it into your Dockerfile.
 See [example/Dockerfile](example/Dockerfile) for an example.

 You can also set your config in a Kubernetes Config Map and volume it in to reduce how often you have to change your docker image.